blindnet-io/product-management/refs/notion-of-privacy.md

 In the context of a power differential, where an individual interacts with a more powerful entity, the need for management of information asymmetry is twofold:
 - reduce the information given by the less powerfull
-- increase the transparency about about what the more powerful does with the information obtained. [^9]
+- increase the transparency about what the more powerful does with the information obtained. [^9]

 Indeed, in order to selectively control the access to self, the individual has to know what the other party will do if given access to a part of the self.
 This two-way understanding of the information asymmetry that privacy seeks to create is the ground on which the legislation around *data minimization*, *transparency of treatment* and *consent* is formed.